tiagobluiz/pleo-challenge/README.md

   processing.
 - Usually, the retrying mechanism should be done on the client level, not on the caller level.
 In here we do it at the caller level just for demonstration purposes.

+## Performance

+Despite being important to have good performance, for the job we are doing here this does not come as requirement as is it done in the background.
+For this job, we should be mainly worried with two things: memory consumption, and avoid overloading the external API with concurrent requests.